akaalharbi/Computational-complexity-models-in-the-cloud/doc/communication_model.md

   {offset_1, offset_2, ....,  offset_n}

 offset_i : 128bit
-Receiving server can construct message related to hashi by computing: mj xor offseti where mj is the initial random message of server j. j depends on i.
+Receiving server can construct message related to hashi by setting the last 4 words of mj to offset where mj is the initial random message of server j. j depends on i.

 ### Determining j, or what server has generated the message:
 Say we are in server t, when it probes a hash_i and the dictionary tells this digest exists we wish to record the message the generated digest h.

-Recovering the message requires computing (offset_i xor mj) for unkown j yet.
+Recovering the message requires computing (set last 4 words of m\_j to offset\_j) for unkown j yet.
 Since each server writes on specified number of locations,

 e.g. if each server contributes equally we pick j s.t. i \in [j*n/m, (j+1)n/m )